mezzio/mezzio/docs/book/v3/getting-started/quick-start.md

   Plates.

 - An error handler.
-Whoops is a very nice option for development, as it gives you extensive, browseable information for exceptions and errors raised.
+Whoops is a very nice option for development, as it gives you extensive, browsable information for exceptions and errors raised.

 ## Start a web server